liamkandel/COP4870-Summer-Project/README.md

-This repo contains code files for the project developed throughout the COP4870 C# Full Stack development class.
+This repo contains programming assingmnet 1 for cop 4870 summer class